gbkorr/Banana-Brawl-Bonanza/README.md

 ![](https://github.com/user-attachments/assets/738f809e-93e0-47af-8520-9a5ab66b47f1)

 <img width="400" height="240" src="https://github.com/gbkorr/Banana-Brawl-Bonanza/blob/main/promo/combo_demo.gif" />

+With working netcode!
+Here I'm playing cross-country with friends.
+[two gifs here showing alligator and flamingo]

+Early video of netcode from the Pre-alpha:
 <img width="400" height="240" src="https://github.com/gbkorr/Banana-Brawl-Bonanza/blob/main/promo/netcode_demo.gif" />

+Keybinds Menu
 <img width="600" height="400" alt="Screen Shot 2026-02-25 at 10 59 34" src="https://github.com/user-attachments/assets/c50e5ea1-4dbe-4684-a246-3d8e09a0ee03" />

 # Characters
 Almost all of these characters are fully sprited and coded!
 I just don't have footage of them all at the moment, and many have yet to be ported from the Alpha.